hyukhson/hyukhson.github.io/_pages/about.md

   - /about.html
 ---
 I am a Post-Doc researcher at Utrecht University School of Economics.

-I finished a PhD in Economics from Cornell University in March 2022.
+My research interests include Development Economics and Labor Economics, specifically around the constraints and the incentives of human capital developments in low-income settings.

-My research interests include Development Economics and Labor Economics, specifically around the constraints and the incentives of human capital developments in developing countries.
-Geographically, my work has been concentrated in Sub-Saharan Africa.
+I received my PhD in Economics from Cornell University.